Vyvanse Abuse Symptoms and Addiction Treatment

-- Overdose, which can be fatal if untreated.
+- Vyvanse overdose, which can be fatal if untreated.

 It’s important to educate yourself on the signs and symptoms of Vyvanse abuse or addiction.
 There are many observable signs that someone may be abusing this stimulant medication.

-Some physical and emotional signs of intoxication or abuse may include 1,2,3:
+Some physical and emotional signs of Vyvanse intoxication or abuse may include:1,2,3

 - Dilated pupils.